wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 ---
 # Python Environment Variables: A Primer

 Python programmers have a lot of secrets.
 That doesn’t mean they have many things they've sworn to keep to themselves (although they might).
-Instead, they often deal with data they don't want anyone else to see.
-For example, API keys, API secrets, database names, etc.
+Instead, they often deal with data they don't want anyone else to see—for example, API keys, API secrets, database names, etc.

 One way programmers store these secrets are in environment variables.
 In this article, you will learn everything you need to know about using environment variables in Python, including how to set them, get them, and the different ways you can keep all of your secrets safe.